SciKit-Surgery/scikit-surgeryvtk/README.rst

 Running the tests
 ^^^^^^^^^^^^^^^^^

-You can run the unit tests by installing and running tox:
+You can run the unit tests, build documentation, and other options by installing and running tox:

 ::

     pip install tox
     tox
+    tox -e docs
+    tox -e lint

 Encountering Problems?